CSTR-Edinburgh/CSTR-Edinburgh.github.io/_posts/2016-8-21-Multisyn_unit_selection.md

 At this point, we have to chose a lexicon and a phoneset.
 The available options are:
 - CMU lexicon: can be freely obtained from [here](http://www.cstr.ed.ac.uk/downloads/festival/2.4/festlex_CMU.tar.gz)
 - Unisyn lexicon: can be freely obtained by signing a license from [here](http://www.cstr.ed.ac.uk/projects/unisyn)
-- Combilex: commercial-license can obtained from [here](http://www.cstr.ed.ac.uk/research/projects/combilex/)
+- Combilex: has a commercial-license and can be obtained from [here](http://www.cstr.ed.ac.uk/research/projects/combilex/)

 Based on the lexicon you have chosen, copy the files `phone_list` and `phone_substitutions` from `resources` directory in MULTISYN_BUILD.

 ```bash
 cp $MULTISYN_BUILD/resources/phone_list.unilex-rpx alignment/phone_list